Eurasian Brown Bear Facts

 Eurasian Brown Bear Distribution, Habitat, and Ecology

-The Eurasian Brown Bear evolved as endemic to a large portion of the globe, relatively speaking.
+The captivating Eurasian Brown Bear evolved as endemic to a large portion of the surface of the globe, relatively speaking.
 Given its name, the location of that zone of habitation comes as no surprise.
 As alluded to, the animal inhabits the majority of the continents of Europe and Asia.

-Within that greater range, however, its current presence is sporadic.
-The largest known concentration exists in Russia.
+Within that greater range, however, its current presence appears to be sporadic.
+The largest known concentration presently exists in Russia.
 Other groupings appear in such countries as Greece, Serbia, Poland, Turkey, Albania, and along the border between France and Spain, among others.

-Nature and evolution did provide this mammalian marvel with an impressive adpatability in its choice of habitat.
-That has served it well in its struggle to survive.
-Generally speaking, though, it often lives in regions of wetlands, sparsely vegetated areas, and grasslands.
+Nature and evolution did provide this mammalian marvel with an impressive adpatability regarding its choice of habitat.
+That’s so far served it well in its struggle to survive.
+Generally speaking, though, it often lives in regions composed of wetlands, sparsely vegetated areas, and grasslands.

 Yet perhaps its most highly favored type of environment is even more specific.
-That’s due to the fact that the largest percentage of individuals make their home in mountain woodlands.
+That’s due to the fact that the largest percentage of individuals choose to make their home within areas of mountain woodlands.
 It typically does tend to avoid the highest altitudes however, due to the scarcity of food.

 Intriguingly, the dietary habits of the Eurasian Brown Bear today aren’t what they once were.
-In the past, meat comprised about 80% of its diet.
+In the past, studies showed that meat comprised about 80% of its diet.
 Today, though, that only forms about 10-15% of it.
-The change likely occurred due to reduced number of prey animals.
+The notable change likely occurred due to reduced number of prey animals.

 Being technically omnivorous, the large mammal mainly feeds on large quantities of roots, seeds, insects, fruit, and fish.
-When it does eat meat, it seems to favor sheep. yet it also feeds opportunistically, having no qualms about eating carrion when it comes across it.
+When it does eat meat, the powerful predator seems to favor sheep.
+Yet it also feeds opportunistically, having no qualms about eating carrion when it comes across it.

 Species Sharing Its Range

-Check out our other articles on 5 Woefully Rare Woody Shrubs, Scalloped Hammerhead, Laguna Verde, Smooth Purple Coneflower, Scarce Swallowtail, Alligator Snapping Turtle
+Check out our other articles on 5 Woefully Rare Woody Shrubs, Scalloped Hammerhead, Laguna Verde, Little Auk, Smooth Purple Coneflower, Scarce Swallowtail, Alligator Snapping Turtle

 Leave a Reply